>

 Download the EAC leaflet

-Arboriculture and Forestry Advisory Group
+HSE Arboriculture and Forestry Advisory Group

-HSE Arboriculture and Forestry Advisory Group (AFAG)
+HSE Arboriculture and Forestry Advisory Group

-Simon Richmond, Andy Gardner (UAG)
+Simon Richmond & Andy Gardner

 AFAG is an advisory group of the Health and Safety Executives (HSE’s) Agriculture Industry Advisory Committee (AIAC) and meets twice a year.
 Several project groups have been set up to tackle specific issues.